Pistonight/celer-presets/totk/README.md

 ### `Well`
 Well locations and counter for how many wells discovered.
-The well icon is be different for the doc and map.
+The well icon is different on the doc and map.
 The in-game icon is used on the map and the celer-style icon is used on the doc.
 ```yaml
 # line with the well with icon and counter
 - _Well::DronocsPass